 Good: Ceramic wall tile to be installed with latex-modified thinset mortar over 1/2-inch Hardibacker fastened to wood framing with corrosion-resistant screws, in accordance with the backerboard manufacturer’s written instructions.
 All Hardibacker edges to be backed by solid framing.
 Grout color to be approved by owner.
 Grout shall be polymer-modified and sealed with Aqua Mix Sealer’s Choice Gold, from Custom Building Products.
 At all corners, tub edges, and changes of material, tile joints shall be grout-free and sealed with a resilient caulk to match the adjoining grout.
 All work shall be done in a workmanlike manner.

+Writing your own specs.
 If you are writing your own specs, you should start by identifying as many products as you can by brand name and model.
-Perhaps you want Marvin double-glazed windows with argon and Benjamin Moore paints.
-For many of these products you can specify that they be installed “according the manufacturer’s printed instructions.”
-It’s better if you take a look at these instructions and include in the specs the most important details.
+Perhaps you want Marvin Integrity double-glazed windows with low-E glass, and Benjamin Moore Aura paint.
+For most products, you can specify that they be installed “according the manufacturer’s printed instructions.”

-Most mainstream building products have detailed instructions from the manufacturer.
-For generic products, such as ceramic tile, you will find extensive product and installation specs published by trade associations for the industry (see list of trade associations).
+Most product manufacturers provide detailed instructions on the Internet.
+For generic products, such as ceramic tile, you will find extensive product and installation specs published by trade associations for the industry (see list of construction trade association).

 They may also cite specific quality levels.
 For example, the Gypsum Association (GA), in conjunction with three other trade associations publishes detailed specs for installing gypsumboard.
 If you specify a Level 4 Gypsumboard finish, then “All joints and interior angles shall have tape embedded in joint compound and two separate coats of joint compound applied over all flat joints and one separate coat of joint compound applied over interior angles.
 Fastener heads and accessories shall be covered with three separate coats of joint compound.
 All joint compound shall be smooth and free from tool marks and ridges.”